 Drawbacks of Hybrid Apps

 Unsatisfactory Performance: These apps crash several times.
-Also, these introduce an extra layer between the targeted mobile platform and the source code which ultimately alters their performance.
+Also, these introduce an extra layer between the targeted mobile platform and the source code which ultimately deteriorates their performance.

 Unappealing User Interface: The first impression is the best impression.
 Hybrid apps visible on the app store do not entice the user because they have a very dull look and appear like web apps on the android and iOS platforms.
 Owing to lesser clarity users tend to avoid downloading such apps.